-Merkel still sees every chance of orderly Brexit
+Germany's Merkel still sees 'every chance' of orderly Brexit

-BERLIN (Reuters) - German Chancellor Angela Merkel said on Wednesday there was still every chance for Britain’s divorce from the European Union to take place with a deal although Berlin is prepared for a disorderly Brexit in case that does not happen.
+BERLIN (Reuters) - German Chancellor Angela Merkel said on Wednesday that Britain could still leave the European Union with a deal but if that proved not to be the case then Berlin was prepared for a disorderly Brexit.

 British Prime Minister Boris Johnson’s stated aim is to persuade the EU to give him a new deal at a summit on Oct.
 17-18.
-Parliament has passed a law compelling him to ask Brussels to delay the departure until 2020 unless he can strike a deal but Johnson has said he will not request an extension.
+The UK parliament has passed a law compelling him to ask Brussels to delay the planned departure on Oct.
+31 until 2020 unless he can strike a deal, but Johnson has said he will not request an extension.

 “We still have every chance of getting an orderly (Brexit) and the German government will do everything it can to make that possible - right up to the last day.
 But I also say we are prepared for a disorderly Brexit,” Merkel told parliament.